 NordVPN employs the Advanced Encryption Standard (AES) with 256-bit keys to secure your online data.
-Governments, cybersecurity experts, and cryptographers recommend AES with 256-bit keys because no known practical attack can break it.
+Governments, cybersecurity experts, and cryptographers recommend AES with 256-bit keys.

 On top of that, NordVPN regularly upgrades its infrastructure.
-We recently have:
+In recent years, we have:

 If you want to get the best value for your money, this is the VPN for you.

 A VPN is irreplaceable if you want to secure your online traffic or change your virtual location, but some threats are beyond its protection.
-That's why NordVPN offers extra security features, like CyberSec.
+That's why NordVPN offers extra security features, like Threat Protection.

 Instead of looking for the best low-cost VPN, consider all the benefits and advanced features you’ll get if you pay a bit more for a first-rate VPN.